top of page

 • The whip is an aid and should be in the drivers hand whilst driving and not in the whip socket.

-Drivers/Whips must be clearly told that they may not start/be required to withdraw if :-
+Drivers/Whips must be clearly told that they may not start/be required to withdraw if, in the organisers' opinion:-

 • they breach BDS Safety Rules;